marshall7m/terraform-aws-infrastructure-live-ci/README.md

 # Deploy the Terraform Module

-## Prerequistes
+## Prerequisites

-For a demo of the module that will cleanup any resources created, see the `Integration` section of this README.
+For a demo of the module that will clean up any resources created, see the `Integration` section of this README.
 The steps below are meant for implementing the module into your current AWS ecosystem.
 1. Open a terragrunt `.hcl` or terraform `.tf` file
 2. Create a module block using this repo as the source
 3. Fill in the required module variables